artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 As mentioned above, it is possible to upload multi-page TIFFs or PDF files to be displayed with a page viewer and to upload each page as a child object of the parent.
 To enable this feature, see :ref:`settings <upload-multi-files>`.

+Otherwise, the process for uploading PDFs is the same as described above.

 :ref:`Back to top <upload-digital-object>`